This post may contain affiliate links.

 If you’re really short on space, it can be tempting to tuck toasters, blenders, or coffee makers under the sink, but it’s not a good idea.
 The moisture in this area can cause electrical components to corrode, leading to potential malfunction.

-Additionally, the cramped space makes it difficult to access these items quickly when you need them.
+Additionally, the cramped space makes it difficult to access these items quickly when needed.
 Instead, find a shelf or cabinet in your kitchen where these appliances can stay dry, organized, and easily accessible for your everyday use.

 Harsh Chemicals